24 rational curves on K3 surfaces: Parabolic case

 If $\Gamma$ is parabolic, then this implies as before that $C^2\leq 0$ for all $C\in\Gamma$.
 Moreover, for any isotropic divisor $D\in M$, we obtain

 since else $(2D\pm C)^2>0$.
 In particular, this applies to all curves $C\in\Gamma$ with $C^2=0$: $C\in\ker(M)$.
 All other curves $C\in\Gamma$ satisfy $C^2=-2$.
 Arguing as before, we find

-\begin{lemm} If $M$ is parabolic, then it is an orthogonal sum of finitely many Dynkin diagrams and at least one isotropic vertex or extended Dynkin diagram ($\tilde A\tilde D\tilde E$-type), the latter of which are again finite in number. \end{lemm}
+\begin{lemm} If $M$ is parabolic, then it is an orthogonal sum of finitely many Dynkin diagrams, finitely many extended Dynkin diagrams ($\tilde A\tilde D\tilde E$-type) and isotropic vertices.
+Moreover, at least one summand is either an isotropic vertex or an extended Dynkin diagram. \end{lemm}

 \begin{rem} In the parabolic case, $\Gamma$ may a priori involve infinitely many isotropic vertices, cf. the quasi-elliptic case in Section \ref{s:exc}. \end{rem}

 \begin{proof} Assume that $M$ is parabolic.
 If there is $C\in\Gamma$ with $C^2=0$, then $C\in\ker(M)$ as noticed above.
 This leads to an orthogonal decomposition $M = M_z \oplus M_{r}$ with all vertices $C \in \Gamma \cap M_{z}$ satisfying the condition $C^2 = 0$, and $\Gamma \cap M_{r}$ comprising exactly the roots.
 Moreover, we have $C.C'\in\{0,1,2\}$ for any $C\neq C'\in\Gamma \cap M_{r}$ by \eqref{eq:012}.